Uwaberagiramata/plsql-window-functions-giramata-sheilla/README.md

   Data challenge

- when working with team  we  found out that The company has transactional sales data accross the stores and online but it is not  summarized for decision making.there's not summarized report about product  perfomance and  month-to-month sales is messy  so  we are going  to calculate rise of increase,calculate customer aggregates so that  we can rank the products and audience segmentation to targeted marketing.
+ when working with team  we  found out that The company has transactional sales data accross the stores and online but it is not  summarized for decision making.there's not summarized report about product  performance and  month-to-month sales is messy  so  we are going  to calculate rise of increase,calculate customer aggregates so that  we can rank the products and audience segmentation to targeted marketing.